* This is the Professional Version. *

 In psoriasis, nails may have a number of changes, including irregular pits, oil spots (localized areas of tan-brown discoloration), separation of part of the nail from the nail bed (onycholysis), and thickening and crumbling of the nail plate.

-Lichen planus of the nail matrix causes scarring with early longitudinal ridging and splitting of the nail and later leads to pterygium formation.
+Lichen planus of the nail matrix causes scarring with early longitudinal ridging and splitting of the nail and later leads to pterygium formation or total nail loss, and sometimes scarring nail loss.

-Pterygium of the nail is characterized by scarring from the proximal nail outward in a V formation, which leads ultimately to loss of the nail.
+Pterygium of the nail is characterized by scarring from the proximal nail outward in a V formation, which leads ultimately to nail loss.

-Alopecia areata can be accompanied by regular pits that form a pattern.
+Alopecia areata can be accompanied by regular pits that form a geometric pattern.
+Pits are small and fine.
+Alopecia areata may also be associated with severe onychorrhexis (brittleness with nail breakage).

 Cancer chemotherapy drugs (especially the taxanes) can cause melanonychia (nail plate pigmentation), which can be diffuse or may occur in transverse bands.
 Some drugs can cause characteristic changes in nail coloration: